-- On the back of your Apple TV (4th generation), plug in a USB-C cable.
-For Apple TV (2nd or 3rd generation), use a Micro-USB cable.
-Use the correct cable for your model, and never plug a lightning to USB cable into your Apple TV.
+- On the back of your Apple TV HD, plug in a USB-C cable.
+For Apple TV (3rd generation), use a Micro-USB cable.
+Use the correct cable for your model, and never plug a Lightning to USB cable into your Apple TV.

 - Plug the other end of your USB-C or Micro-USB cable into a USB port on your computer.

-- For Apple TV (3rd or 4th generation), plug in the power cord.
-For Apple TV (2nd generation), leave it unplugged.
+- For Apple TV (HD or 3rd generation), plug in the power cord.

 - When your Apple TV has finished restoring, unplug the USB-C or Micro-USB cable and power cord, if connected.
 Then reconnect the HDMI cable and power cord to your Apple TV.